Adding PayPal as a payment method

 Visual Builder

-If editing your page via Visual Builder, click the volunteer_activism icon on the top right of your screen > In your settings panel, Click on the Payment tab > Expand the Payments options and toggle on PayPal and publish the page.
+If editing your page via Visual Builder, click on the heart icon within the donation block > In your settings panel, Click on the Payment tab > Expand the Payments options and tick PayPal > save and publish the page.

 Click to expand